-As of version 2.1, ProtonMail support PGP encrypted emails from Facebook.
+As of version 2.1, ProtonMail supports PGP encrypted emails from Facebook.

 Why should I enable PGP encrypted emails from Facebook?